 Fence line installation is the most common method of bringing fibre from the street to your property; this is because it’s quick, causes the least disruption and has minimal visual effects.

 The extremely durable purpose-engineered cable is securely attached to the fence with screws along the fence line.

-This is when a very narrow cut (10-20 mm wide and 25-35mm deep) is created in a hard surface (such as asphalt or concrete) using a concrete saw.
+This is when a very narrow cut (no more than 15mm wide and 25-35mm deep) is created in a hard surface (such as asphalt or concrete) using a concrete saw.
 The cut will follow an existing join, where possible.